-Santa Monica Pier
+Visit the Santa Monica Pier

 There are tons of things to do right on Santa Monica Pier.
 It is home to Pacific Park, a mini-amusement park with a Ferris Wheel, a small roller coaster and some other small rides.
 There's also a separate carousel and a food court.
 It is also home to the Santa Monica Pier Aquarium, the New York Trapeze School.
 In addition to the food court, there are also several restaurants.
-Summer concerts are held on the extended south side of the pier.Continue to 3 of 19 below.
+Summer concerts are held on the extended south side of the pier.

 Relax on Santa Monica Beach

-Other than what's going on at the pier, Santa Monica Beach is one of the most popular beaches in the LA area for just enjoying the sun, surf, and sand, as well as many other activities you can do on the beach or on the water.Continue to 4 of 19 below.
+Other than what's going on at the pier, Santa Monica Beach is one of the most famous beaches in the L.A. area for just enjoying the sun, surf, and sand, as well as many other activities you can do on the beach or the water.

-Santa Monica Pier Aquarium
+Visit the Santa Monica Pier Aquarium

-Third Street Promenade
+See Street Performers on the Third Street Promenade

-Third Street Promenade is one of the LA area's favorite pedestrian shopping zones.
-Street performers provide a festive atmosphere evenings, weekends and daily during the summer.
+Third Street Promenade is one of the L.A. area's favorite pedestrian shopping zones.
+Street performers provide a festive atmosphere on evenings, weekends and daily during the summer.
 Unfortunately, many of the unique shops and food stalls that gave the Promenade its charm have been replaced by chain stores and restaurant franchises, but it's still a lively place to be.
-The pedestrian zone stretches three blocks from Broadway at Santa Monica Place to Wilshire Blvd.Continue to 6 of 19 below.
+The pedestrian zone stretches three blocks from Broadway at Santa Monica Place to Wilshire Blvd.

 Bike or Skate the Strand